-Category Value Overall Sensitivity: The overall sensitivity of a valley was ranked very high, high, moderate, low, or unknown.
+Category Value Site Specific Significance: The site specific significance variable was developed for valleys that had low densities of sites (very few sites) due either to normal site patterning or to extensive land alteration.
+An example of the first type might be a valley with housing sites on the side but too narrow for taro or housing sites on the valley floor.
+The second type might be a valley in which there had been sugar cane cultivation but a large heiau was left.
+The site specific significance of these valleys was categorized as either: 1) sites significant solely for information content which can undergo archaeological data recovery; or 2) sites significant for multiple criteria and merit preservation consideration.
+Those categorized as meriting preservation consideration would likely include large heiau, burial sites, and excellent examples of site types.
+None Overall Sensitivity: The overall sensitivity of a valley was ranked very high, high, moderate, low, or unknown.
 Very high sensitivity areas have moderate or high densities of sites with little or no land alteration.
 They are extremely important archaeological and/or cultural areas.
 High sensitivity areas have moderate or high densities of sites with little or no land alteration.
 Moderate sensitivity areas have very few sites with the sites meriting preservation consideration due to multiple criteria or moderate densities of sites with moderate land alteration.
 Low sensitivity areas have very few sites due to normal site patterning or due to extensive land alteration.
 The sites present are significant solely for their informational content, which enable mitigation through data recovery.
 Those valleys where no surveying had been undertaken and the ability to predict what might be found was low were ranked unknown.
-Not assessed Historic Resources: Several types of sites were considered by inclusion in this section, particularly bridges, sugar mills and irrigation systems.
+High Historic Resources: Several types of sites were considered by inclusion in this section, particularly bridges, sugar mills and irrigation systems.
 Those that are listed on the State or National register were inventoried, but none of them assessed.
-Nuaailua Stream Bridge Taro Cultivation: Streams and stream water have been and continue to be an integral part of the Hawaiian lifestyle.
+Makapipi Stream Bridge Taro Cultivation: Streams and stream water have been and continue to be an integral part of the Hawaiian lifestyle.
 The committee identified a number of factors important to current Hawaiian practices.
 These include current taro cultivation, the potential for taro cultivation, appurtenant rights, subsistence gathering areas, and stream-related mythology.
 The committee felt that a complete assessment of the cultural resources of Hawaii's streams should include these items but, due to limits of information, only the current cultivation of taro was included.
 None